Belphegor (band): Early years with Nuclear Blast (2005–2009)

-Belphegor were set to play the X-Mass Festival again in December 2006, however the festival was cancelled.
-Nevertheless, they were among the bands supporting Danzig on their Blackest of the Black tour in North America in December 2006 – January 2007, and they toured North America again in February–March 2007 with Unleashed, Krisiun, and Hatesphere.
+Belphegor were set to play the X-Mass Festival in December 2006, but the festival was cancelled.
+They were among the bands supporting Danzig on their Blackest of the Black tour in North America in December 2006 – January 2007, and they toured North America again in February–March 2007 with Unleashed, Krisiun, and Hatesphere.
 With support initially from Kataklysm and Unleashed and later from Arkhon Infaustus, Belphegor headlined the Midvinterblot European Tour Part II in May.
-The band also played at the famous Wacken Open Air festival in August.
-In September, the band coheadlined with Gorgoroth in most of the venues on the latter's tour of South America.
+The band played at Wacken Open Air festival in August.
+In September, the band co-headlined with Gorgoroth in most of the venues on the latter's South American tour.

-In January 2008, founding member Sigurd underwent eye surgery, and because of this it was not known whether he would resume with his role in Belphegor.
-A few months later however, Helmuth said Sigurd had chosen to leave the band permanently following their tour of Europe in late 2007.
-For Belphegor's North American tour in February 2008 he was replaced by Anthony Paulini, and he was eventually replaced by Morluch as full-time guitarist.
+In January 2008, founding member Sigurd underwent eye surgery, and it was unknown whether he would resume his role in Belphegor.
+A few months later, Helmuth said Sigurd had left the band permanently following their European tour in late 2007.
+Anthony Paulini replaced him on Belphegor's North American tour in February 2008.
+Morluch eventually joined as full-time guitarist.

-In April 2008, Bondage Goat Zombie was released featuring Helmuth on vocals and both lead and rhythm guitars, Serpenth on bass and Torturer on drums.
-As well as a standard CD release this album came in a variety of formats including a limited edition digipack complete with a DVD hosting video clips, behind the scenes footage, a studio "making of" documentary, live footage and a "freak" section, and a further limited option in Stahl helmet packaging complete with dogtag as well as a red vinyl version limited to 1000 copies.
-This was followed by an appearance at the Hellfest Summer Open Air festival in France in June 2008, and they supported Nile and Grave on the Ithyphallic tour of Europe in September 2008.
-In October 2008, the band once again toured North America with Amon Amarth.
+In April 2008, Bondage Goat Zombie was released with Helmuth on vocals and lead and rhythm guitars, bassist Serpenth, and drummer Torturer.
+In addition to a standard CD release, this album came in a variety of formats, including a limited edition digipack with a DVD hosting video clips, behind the scenes footage, a studio "making of" documentary, live footage and a "freak" section, and a further limited option in Stahl helmet packaging with dogtag as well as a red vinyl version limited to 1000 copies.
+This was followed by an appearance at the Hellfest Summer Open Air festival in France in June 2008.
+They supported Nile and Grave on the Ithyphallic tour of Europe in September 2008.
+In October 2008, the band toured North America with Amon Amarth.